vivesweb/img2img/README.md

     - PHP with GD enabled: sudo apt install php-gd

-    - PHP with Imagick for some functions: sudo apt install php-imagick
+    - PHP with Imagick for some functions.
+It is not required for by most methods, but in some, like reading pdf or psd, you will need: sudo apt install php-imagick

     - For open pdf's, if you get attempt to perform an operation not allowed by the security policy `PDF' Add